ualibweb/UALIB_ChemStructures/README.md

 In an effort to fully comply with copyright, Fair Use, and standard scholarly practice of reusing a thesis, we did not use any automated chemical structure extraction software.
-Instead, we produced our own chemical structures by using the theses as a reference and encoding the structures manually ourselves.
+Instead, we drew our own chemical structures by using the theses as a reference and encoding the structures ourselves.

 With that said, we are grateful to the thesis authors for their contributions to science and have endeavored to credit their work respectfully and wherever possible by including a citation reference and permalink.
-The citation references and permalinks are included on all shared chemical structure data including within this Git Repository data files, The University of Alabama Institutional Repository, and PubChem (Substance Pages).
+The citation references and permalinks are included on all shared chemical structure data including within this Git Repository data files, The University of Alabama Institutional Repository, and PubChem Substance Pages.

 Our intention is for you to reuse the chemical structures however you like.
 All chemical structure data in this repository is licensed